-We simply can't talk about high-protein vegetarian recipes without including a tofu option.
+We simply can't talk about high-protein vegetarian recipes without including a tofu option, like this one from Pickled Plum.
 That's because tofu is a protein powerhouse, offering more than 10 grams of protein in a half-cup.
 This recipe calls for the tofu to be served in a bowl along with quinoa and black beans (among other things), rendering it one of the highest in protein we've mentioned thus far.
 You'll be missing out if you don't drizzle the homemade lime dressing on top.

 5-Ingredient Green Curry

-When you don't feel like cooking, is there anything simpler than a five-ingredient curry?
-This take calls for browned tofu and sweet potato, which we know are high in protein.
+When you don't feel like cooking, is there anything simpler than a five-ingredient curry, like this one from Pinch of Yum?
+This take calls for browned tofu and sweet potato, which are both high in protein.
 Yes, there's also coconut milk and green curry paste, but the other winning ingredient here is broccoli—which brings in over four grams of protein per serving.

 No-Guilt Broccoli Fettuccine

-This isn't an ordinary pasta—this fettuccine "alfredo" relies on hummus to make up the creamy sauce.
-And since hummus is made from chickpeas and there's also tons of broccoli, we know you're getting enough protein.
-And since the rest of it is so good for you, you may feel better about adding some Parmesan.
+This isn't an ordinary pasta—this fettuccine "alfredo" from Half Baked Harvest relies on hummus to make up the creamy sauce, and since hummus is made from chickpeas and there's also tons of broccoli, we know you're getting enough protein.

 This A Couple Cooks recipe makes it possible to eat Mexican foods on a vegetarian diet.
 Black beans pack in the protein, while sweet potatoes and avocado make the dish hearty enough to keep you full (and help you avoid unnecessary snacking!).
 Not only is this recipe vegetarian, but it's also gluten and dairy-free.

 Though you can serve these sweet potatoes as a lunch or light dinner, they'd also work as a party appetizer.

 Vegetarian Burrito Bowl With Cauliflower Rice